 Select your stateroom category

 A popular global public speaker for the past 25 years, he remains a much sought after and well-liked lecturer for the Smithsonian since 2004.
-His multi-disciplinary background and extensive travel contribute to his unique, informative, and enthusiastic speaking style.
-A born extrovert with an easy-going manner, Peter strives to understand and explain the crucial links between a diverse and dynamically changing Earth and the evolution of changing societies through history.
+His multi-disciplinary background and extensive travel to over 110 countries contribute to his unique, informative, and enthusiastic speaking style.
+A born extrovert with an easy going manner, Peter strives to understand and explain the crucial links between a diverse and dynamically changing Earth and the evolution of changing societies through history.

 Mary O'Neill is an accredited art appraiser who lectures regularly on all aspects of art history in Washington, DC.
 She has joined several Smithsonian Journeys voyages, acting as our art expert in destinations from Mexico to Europe and the Middle East.
 Mary has published articles in several national publications, includingSmithsonian Magazine's cover story for September 2001,Virtue and Beauty: The Renaissance Image of the Ideal Woman.

 Photo credit : ARR

 Subject to withdrawal in case of force majeure